arduino/help-center-content/content/Education and Kits/Science Journal App/Connect-a-board-to-the-Science-Journal-app.md

 * Arduino Nano 33 BLE Sense Rev2
 * Arduino Nano RP2040 Connect (by itself, or with the Science Carrier R3)

+> [!NOTE]
-> Note: The MKR WiFi 1010 needs to be connected using the Science Carrier, which is only available in the [Arduino Science Kit Physics Lab](https://store.arduino.cc/products/arduino-science-kit-physics-lab).
+> The MKR WiFi 1010 needs to be connected using the Science Carrier, which is only available in the [Arduino Science Kit Physics Lab](https://store.arduino.cc/products/arduino-science-kit-physics-lab).

 <a id="set-up-your-board"></a>